 - If severe MS and severely symptomatic, should have a risk benefit discussion with patients

-- Patients with calcific MS are often older and multiple co-morbidities thus generally higher risk for surgery
+- Patients with calcific MS are often older and have multiple co-morbidities, thus are generally higher risk for surgery

 - Primary Author: Dr. Atul Jaidka (MD, FRCPC, Cardiology Fellow)